-Using a Dimmer with Fluorescent Lights
+Using a Dimmer with Fluorescent Lights and Bulbs

 Jeff Emmerson of our Lamps Plus Professionals trade pricing program says that, “It is much less expensive and more convenient to dim fluorescent lighting than ever before.
 Where fluorescent lighting is used in kitchens or dining rooms or family rooms, it is possible to install it on a dimmer.”